Words often used in research

 Asking members of the public for their views about research, and then using those views to inform decision-making.
 Having a better understanding of people’s views should lead to better decisions.

-Is also sometimes called novel coronavirus.
+Also sometimes called novel coronavirus.
 The acronym stands for Corona Virus Disease 2019.

 Communicating the findings of a research study to a wide range of people who might find it useful.